 THE DNRT PEUGEOT 206 GTi CUP

-For the first round of the 2019 season there are a couple of cars still available for hire!
+Interested in racing with us?
+That's possible!
 Several teams offer 206 GTi Cup cars for arrive and drive, which comes including mechanical service, driver coaching and if needed help with getting your racing license.
-If you're interested in this it's for english speakers best to sent them an email for further details:
+If you're interested in this service we advice to either contact one of the teams, or the Cup Organization, directly:

 Welcome to the DNRT Peugeot 206 GTi Cup, the newest and most popular championship in the DNRT.
 The DNRT is the largest organizer of amateur-level motorsports events in The Netherlands and responsible for many successful budget racing series.
 The 206 GTi Cup was successfully founded in 2017 and is a very accessible, low-cost and fun platform for new and aspiring racing drivers.
 On average, 40+ cars take part in every race.

 The incredibly popular Peugeot 206 GTi is one of the last great hot-hatches.
 The car has a 2-litre 16V engine that produces around 145bhp.
 Add those figures to its low weight and it becomes the ideal “rookie” racing car.
 The 206 is the best sold Peugeot in the Netherlands ever, and therefore cars and parts are widely available.
 The car is easy and neutral to drive, but it is notorious for its slight lift-off oversteer and therefore immense fun.
 The 206 GTi base car costs around €1000.
 Of course, several changes need to be made to the car before you’re allowed to enter races with it.